We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You also should not use combo DEET/sunscreen products, as this increases the risk of putting too much DEET on your kiddo, since sunscreen has to be applied more frequently.

 A synthetic version of an ingredient found in pepper plants, picaridin is a newer bug repellent to the U.S. market.
 It has been studied and is considered safe for people over 2 months of age.

 Picaridin is actually the insect repellent of choice for children in Europe and Australia.
-It’s available in 5%, 10%, and 20% solutions.
+It’s available in 5, 10, and 20 percent solutions.

-A 20% concentration of picaridin may repel gnats, mosquitos, ticks, flies, and chiggers for 8 to 14 hours, and a 10% solution may work for 5 to 12 hours.
+A 20 percent concentration of picaridin may repel gnats, mosquitos, ticks, flies, and chiggers for 8 to 14 hours, and a 10 percent solution may work for 5 to 12 hours.

-Picaridin is also non-greasy, doesn’t stink, and is non-toxic.
-These characteristics make it a much more attractive option to many parents than DEET!
+Picaridin is also nongreasy and doesn’t stink.
+These characteristics make it a much more attractive option than DEET for many parents!

 However, picaridin can cause eye irritation, and there is almost no research on long-term effects of picaridin in humans, so we don’t know for sure if there are any.
 This is why DEET remains the product of choice for many healthcare professionals — it has been extensively studied for safety and effectiveness.

 Oil of lemon eucalyptus (OLE) is made from the leaf extract of lemon eucalyptus trees.
 It’s then processed to increase the levels of a naturally occurring substance that repels bugs.

 Oil of lemon eucalyptus is actually not the same thing as lemon eucalyptus oil, which is an essential oil that has not been tested or registered as an EPA-approved insect repellent.